NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-air-gapped.rst

 Download and deploy GPU Operator Helm Chart with the updated ``values.yaml``.

-Fetch the chart from NGC repository:
+Fetch the chart from the NGC repository:

 .. code-block:: console